-Language preference as indicated in the EHR will serve as a surrogate for LEP with patients identifying a language preference other than English being compared to those who identify English as their language preference as the primary predictor.
-This primary predictor will also be stratified by specific language preference.
-The primary outcome in this study will be unsuccessful conversion of labor epidurals for use as the primary anesthetic in cesarean delivery will be defined by the need for neuraxial replacement or conversion to general anesthesia at any point after initial neuraxial placement in laboring women but prior to the time of procedure completion for unscheduled cesarean delivery.
-This primary outcome will be stratified into incidences requiring general anesthesia and incidences in which patients underwent neuraxial replacement.
-Secondary predictor variables to be assessed both independently and as Covariables toif appropriatcontrolled for include: neuraxial technique (DPE vs. CSE vs. Epidural), urgency of cesarean delivery (defined via decision to incision data or emergency indication in anesthesia record both divided into tertiles), increased parturient pain in the 2h preceding delivery (defined by VAS scores tertiles), as these have all been previously associated with failed labor epidural conversion.
-[10] Additionally, maternal age, parity, obstetric comorbidities (hypertensive disorders of pregnancy, gestational diabetes), Anesthesiologists’ASA status), and estimated fetal weight will also be assessed.
+The primary predictor will be language preference as indicated in the Electronic Health Record, with patients identifying a language preference other than English being compared to those who identify English as their language preference.
+The patient’s indicated language preference will be used a surrogate for LEP.
+The primary outcome in this study will be unsuccessful conversion of labor epidurals for use as the primary anesthetic in cesarean delivery.
+Unsuccessful conversion will be defined by the need for neuraxial replacement or conversion to general anesthesia at any point after initial neuraxial placement in laboring women but prior to the time of procedure completion for unscheduled cesarean delivery.
+Covariables to be controlled for include: neuraxial technique (DPE vs. CSE vs. Epidural), fetal heart rate category (1, 2 or 3), urgency of cesarean delivery (defined via decision to incision time quartile or emergency indication in anesthesia record both divided into tertiles), increased parturient pain in the 2h preceding delivery (defined by VAS scores tertiles), as these have all been previously associated with failed labor epidural conversion.
+[10] Additionally, maternal age, parity, obstetric comorbidities (hypertensive disorders of pregnancy, gestational diabetes, American Society of Anesthesiologists’ physical classification status), and estimated fetal weight will also be assessed.

 Statistics: